84 °F / 29 °C

-Saipan is the largest island of Northern Mariana Islands, a United States' commonwealth located in the western Pacific Ocean.
-The island covers a total area of approx 115.4 km2 (44,55 ml2) and has a population of around 48,220 people (2010 census).
+Saipan Island is the largest of Mariana Islands - USA commonwealth (unincorporated dependent territory) located in western Pacific Ocean.
+The island covers a total area of approx 115 km2 (45 ml2) and has population around 50,000.

-- Commonwealth's center of government is situated in Capitol Hill village on Saipan Island.
-Since the entire Saipan is organized as single municipality, most issues term Saipan as Commonwealth's capital.
+- Commonwealth's center of government is in Capitol Hill.
+Since the entire island is a single municipality, most issues term Saipan as Commonwealth's capital.

 Saipan Island cruise terminal